Max-Beier/aviation-twitter-bots/README.md

 # Aviation Twitter/X Bots
-This is the code of 2 Twitter/X Bots I have writte that reports the current highest and fastests aircrafts in earth's atmosphere.
+This is the code of 2 Twitter/X bots I have written, that reports the current highest and fastests aircrafts in earth's atmosphere.
 The data is gatherd from Flightaware's [AeroAPI](https://www.flightaware.com/commercial/aeroapi) Feel free to check it out!

 ## Bot Accounts
 * [Highest Aircraft](https://x.com/highestaircraft)